mingruizhang97/gradual_self_train-project/README.md

 |TARGET ST          |34.23           |       |
 |ALL ST             |39.70|
 |GRADUAL ST         |87.51|

+From the result above, we can find out that when we increase the Wasserstein-infinity distance between distributions, the gradual self-training can still outperform among other methods but has poorer performance compared to that on smaller distance.
+It is intuitive if we remember that the upper bound of error is related to and has a negative correlation with distributional distance constant $\rho$.
+Overlap data distribution on the intermediate domain and target domain can have small positive impact on the performance which may lead to less rigorous experiment result.

+The original code that I use comes from the github repository of this paper:  https://github.com/p-lambda/gradual_domain_adaptation

 # 5. Discussion
 From the above experiments, the model of gradual self-training indeed outperforms the other model methods among all three datasets.
 Regularization and "hard" labels can both improve the performance of gradual self-training, especially in MNIST dataset.
 When the dataset has more samples, regularization is still important and model with regularization can have higher accuracy even dataset has more data.
 It is different from what we have known for traditional supervised machine learning where regularization is used for generalization and its effect may gradually wave when the number of data increases.
 If they use total-variant distance as distributional distance, the gradual self-training has similar performance as direct adaptation.
 # 6. Conclusion